-Bentonia-Gibbs Elementary7:00 a.m. - 4:00 p.m.Linwood Elementary7:00 a.m. - 4:00 p.m.Yazoo County High School7:00 a.m. - 4:00 p.m.Yazoo County Middle School7:00 a.m. - 4:00 p.m.
+Bentonia-Gibbs Elementary 7:00 AM - 4:00 PM

+Linwood Elementary 7:00 AM - 4:00 PM

+Yazoo County Middle School 7:00 AM - 4:00 PM

+Yazoo County High School 7:00 AM - 4:00 PM

-Much of the business in the main school office is of a private and confidential nature, which involves important information about each individual, including students, faculty, and staff, in school.
-For this reason, there should be as little traffic as possible in this area.
-Students are permitted in the front office only for the following reasons:
+Much of the business, in the main school office, is of a private and confidential nature, which involves important private information about each individual, including students, faculty, and staff, in schools.
+For this reason, as well as others, there should be as little traffic as possible in this area.

+Students are permitted in the front office ONLY for the following reasons: